OPA067/DUQ/README.md

 Our paper ```DUQ:Dual Uncertainty Quantification for Text-Video Retrieval``` has been accepted by IJCAI2025.
 In this paper, we propose a novel Dual Uncertainty Quantification (DUQ) model that separately handles uncertainties in intra-pair interaction and inter-pair exclusion.
 Specifically, to enhance intra-pair interaction, we propose an intra-pair similarity uncertainty module to provide similarity-based trustworthy predictions and explicitly model this uncertainty.
 To increase inter-pair exclusion, we propose an inter-pair distance uncertainty module to construct a distance-based diversity probability embeding, thereby widening the gap between similar features.
 The two components work synergistically, jointly improving the calculation of similarity between features.
-Papers 提供在了[Link][Download](http://ms-multimedia-challenge.com/2017/dataset)
+The paper is available at [Paper](https://github.com/OPA067/DUQ/blob/master/papers/DUQ_Main.pdf).

 ## 📣 Updates
 * **[2025/01/18]**: We have released the complete training and testing code.